trivedisorabh/ferris/docs/adr/010-atomic-design.md

 ## Consequences

 This will make it easier to keep everything tidy and to always know where to put a component and its children/parents.
+It will also make communication between developers and designers a lot easier since we are talking the same concepts.